"He has saved us and called us to a holy life." -- 2 Timothy 1:9

-I'm the missionary-in-residence there at SNU.
-I often have students in my Christian Thought who are not Nazarenes.
+I was the missionary-in-residence there.
+I often had students in my Christian Thought who were not Nazarenes.
 Suzanne was one of those.
 One day after class she stopped to talk.
 She said she was thinking about joining our church.

 "But I'm not sure why," she said almost as a challenge.
 "Can you help me decide?
 Why are you a Nazarene?"